YousefElbrolosy/YousefElbrolosy/README.md

 # 💫 About Me:
 - I'm a passion-driven student interested in quantum computing, AI, and software engineering.
-- I am currently a part-time quantum machine learning intern @GUC and a full-time science/tech enthusiast.
+- I am currently working at the Max Planck Institute for the Science of Light.
 - I am also a former professional tennis player at Al-Ahly Club 🦅
 - I play the electric guitar 🎸